Tom5521/GZGoLauncher/README.md

 2. Unzip the package

-3. Run GZGoLauncher.exe; the binary is completely portable.
+3. Run `GZGoLauncher.exe`; the binary is completely portable.

 ### MacOS